tiffellio/tiffellio/README.md

 on a couple little projects with PHPMyAdmin and the classic 'LAMP' stack which I will be posting here shortly.
 You can see updates on my current project by visiting statbench.ca which is a fitness and nutrition dashboard.

-- 💞️ I’m looking to collaborate on - nothing at this moment!
-Currently doing some personal projects but if anyone has any ideas feel free to reach me on discord.

-- 📫 How to reach me - you can reach me on Discord (.tiff #4645) or instagram (@tiffellio).